Public-Cloud-Group/alpaca-operator-ansible/docs/alpaca_command.md

 ## Overview

-The `alpaca_command` module manages a single ALPACA Operator command.
+The `pcg.alpaca_operator.alpaca_command` module manages a single ALPACA Operator command.
 It provides fine-grained control over individual command properties.
 Use this module when you need to configure or modify one specific command, such as changing its timeout, toggling disabled, or setting a new schedule.

 Each command is uniquely identified by the combination of its name (description) and the assigned agentHostname.
 Note that renaming a command or reassigning it to a different agent is not supported by this module, as these properties are used for identification.

 ## Module Information

-- **Module Name**: `alpaca_command`
+- **Module Name**: `pcg.alpaca_operator.alpaca_command`
 - **Short Description**: Manage a single ALPACA Operator command via REST API
 - **Version Added**: 1.0.0
 - **Requirements**: